woocommerce/woocommerce/readme.txt

 = 2.1.3 =
 * Fix - Use correct thresholds to calculate out of stock number in dashboard widget
+* Fix - Admin screen strings sanitised to work with Chinese characters
 * Tweak - Added United Arab Emirates Dirham currency
 * Tweak - Enforce a static base for product permalink structures to prevent 404 issues